 Miriam “Mimi” Browning was born and raised in Baltimore, Maryland.
 Education: BA, The Ohio State University; MS George Washington University; graduate of the U.S. Army War College and the JFK School, Harvard University.
 A former member of the federal Senior Executive Service, Mimi held influential information technology positions in the Pentagon and Berlin and also with the CDC in Atlanta.
 In corporate life, she was a principal and consultant with Booz Allen and Hamilton.
 Mimi and David Benjamin “Ben” Browning live in Alexandria.
 Favorite music includes The Archduke Trio, Parsifal, A Chorus Line, and the music of Nino Rota and Ray Charles.

 It all started with a flutophone.
 Third grade music was a flutophone.
 In retrospect, that’s the lightest instrument that I would ever play.
-Fourth grade introduced piano lessons; fifth added the baritone, sixth grade brought organ lessons and the tuba and a Sousaphone.
+Fourth grade introduced piano lessons; fifth added the baritone, sixth grade brought organ lessons, the tuba, and a Sousaphone.
 My career as a librarian has been just as varied -- the Library of Congress, managing a non-profit, and as the recently retired, now emerita, University Librarian at American University.
 Whether I am playing or listening, music always brings me joy.
 In addition to being a Trustee of the ASO, I am on the Board of the Washington Master Chorale.
 Favorite music: Chopin preludes, any opera by Puccini, and 40’s dance music.

 Judy grew up in Norfolk, graduated from Mary Baldwin University, and settled in the New York area after earning an MBA at Columbia University.
 Her marketing career includes stints in Fortune 500 companies, the fragrance industry, and grant-writing with two universities.
 Judy moved to Alexandria in 2017 from New Jersey to be near her son, John, and his family.
 Besides the ASO Board, Judy serves at Westminster Presbyterian Church, tutors reading, consults on grant proposals and enjoys golf, tennis, hiking and bridge.